Customer Acquisition Cost: The Formula, What It Includes, and How to Reduce It

 CalcStack customers have found that interactive tools like CAC calculators convert visitors at 3-5x the rate of static forms and gated PDFs.
 Higher conversion rates feed directly into lower CAC through the customer acquisition cost formula: same spend, more customers, lower cost per acquisition.

-From analyzing acquisition costs across hundreds of SaaS companies, the single biggest variable is not the marketing budget — it is the conversion rate of the website.
+Acquisition research from ProfitWell and OpenView consistently shows the single biggest variable in CAC is not the marketing budget, it is the conversion rate of the website.
 A 1% improvement in site conversion can reduce CAC by 20-30% overnight.

 Key takeaways